AdaCore/training_material/courses/spark_for_ada_programmers/labs/140_state_abstraction.lab.rst

       :color-red:`basics.ads:34:28: error: "The_Table" is undefined (more references follow)`

-   - Update the global contracts to indicate that :ada:`State` is being modified, not any particular object.
+   - Update the global contracts to indicate that :ada:`State` is being modified, not any particular object

-      - Also need to update dependency contracts, because now data depends on the state, not any particular object.
+      - Also need to update dependency contracts, because now data depends on the state, not any particular object

 .. container:: animate 2-